-Credit Hours: 3 Prerequisite: Completion of all 100 and 200-level business courses required for a business degree plus 9 hours of upper-level business courses.
-Availability: On demand
+Credit Hours: 3 Prerequisite: Completion of all 100 and 200-level business Availability: On demand courses required for a business degree plus 9 hours of upperlevel business courses.

 BUS 357 International Business

 This course is an analysis of international business environments (culture, politics and economics) and the conduct of traditional business functions.